ppy/osu-wiki/wiki/Help_Centre/en.md

 **We only force username reverts for usernames we deem inappropriate or abusive.**

-If you find your recent namechange has been undone, it may be because the username you changed to was abusive, inappropriate, or considered offensive.
+If you find your recent name change has been undone, it may be because the username you changed to was abusive, inappropriate, or considered offensive.
 We will not perform the change again even if requested, but if you purchased it on the store, we will offer a free change to replace it.

 If the change was done with the free change that comes with a supporter tag, we cannot offer to change it again.